ycarowwww/javascript-simple-projects/PasswordGenerator/README.md

 # Simple Random Password Generator

 A Random Password Generator made in HTML, CSS and JavaScript.
+Basically, it can generate passwords with lowercase, uppercase, numbers and some special characters, in addition to being able to define the length of the password.
+Furthermore, it also has a simple Password Analyzer, which only checks if the password has all possible parameters and if it is more than 8 characters in length.